 Students work under the direction of a NASA-sponsored planetary geology and geophysics investigator at one of various science institutions, including JPL.
 The program is designed to help students gain educational experience in their fields of study while contributing to NASA missions and science.
 Students at JPL will also have the opportunity to participate in a number of enrichment activities, including tours, lectures and career advisement, arranged by the JPL Education Office.

-- Undergraduate students (as well as incoming college freshman) pursuing degrees in planetary sciences, geology or geophysics and related disciplines.
+- Undergraduate students pursuing degrees in planetary sciences, geology or geophysics and related disciplines.

 - Minimum 3.0 GPA